 Fight cabin fever, connect with nature

-With the coronavirus pandemic, many are struggling to cope with stress and uncertainty.
-Those who are privileged enough to stay at home have sought activities like working out and other self-care routines to handle stress.
+With the COVID-19 pandemic, many are struggling to cope with stress and uncertainty.
+Those who are privileged enough to stay home have sought activities like exercise and other self-care routines to handle stress.
 But for those who have had to cancel their outdoor plans, it can be especially upsetting not to get their nature fix this summer.
 Luckily, these nature and outdoor live streams are available for free.

 American Eagle Foundation

 If you are fond of eagles, you can watch the growth of the majestic birds through this YouTube channel.
 The American Eagle Foundation features live streams and other documentaries about the different species from birth to adulthood.

 Most zoos around the world are now closed due to the health crisis, but this national zoo in Washington, DC has provided a 24/7 live stream of its animals.
 You can view naked mole rats, lions, pandas, and elephants to see how they’re doing.